 Squeaky clean wash by hand!!

 Fill up your bucket or bathtub with cold or lukewarm water and add some detergent to it.
 Mix it well before adding the bedding accessory.
-It is best to let it soak for at least 30-40 minutes before rinsing with fresh water.
+It is best to let it soak for at least 30-40 minutes before rinsing it with fresh water.
 Rinse it a few times till soapy water stops coming out.

 Voilà, it’s done!